samfeldstein/shelf-talkers/README.md

 ## Basic usage

-Type in any field.
+Add cards with the <b>Add Card</b> button.
+Click any card to edit.
 Changes are saved to the browser automatically, so you can pick up where you left off.

 You can find more instructions on the [Help page](https://shelftalkers.samfeldstein.xyz/help/).
-If you have questions, email me at [sam@samfeldstein.xyz](mailto:sam@samfeldstein.xyz).
+If you have questions, email me at [samfeldstein@pm.me](mailto:samfeldstein@pm.me).